Depression and anxiety are very common in sobriety.

 If this sounds like you, I completely get it.
 I’ve suffered from anxiety and depression for years, even before I started drinking excessively.
 Everything you are feeling right now is normal.
 Fortunately, I have some good news for you.

-Whether or not you want to hear or believe it right now, I want to reassure you that it doesn’t last forever.
+It doesn’t last forever.
 It will get better and I’m going to give you some tips, resources, and suggestions for how to help yourself out of your current depressive episode.

 Depression in Recovery